r-spatial/dtwSat/README.md

 summary(matches)
 ```

-We can use several plot methods to visualize the `twdtw` object.
-To plot alignments
+We can use several plot methods to visualize the results of the analysis in the `twdtw` object, for example, to plot the alignments

 ``` r
 plot(x = matches, type = "alignments") +